 Determining eligibility for damages

-For example, if the death is immediate, most individuals will only be responsible for affording the aftermath of the death by providing monetary contributions to the surviving family.
-If the death is slow, however, the estate may be required to pay for all of the expenses leading up to the individual's death.
+For example, if the death is immediate, most individuals will only be responsible for affording the aftermath by providing monetary contributions to the surviving family.
+If the death is slow, however, the estate may be required to pay for all the expenses leading up to the individual's death.